nens/threedi-docs/source/d_threedi_portal.rst

 --------------
 By default, the **selection tool** is switched on.
 With it you can click anywhere on the map to visualize the time series at that location. by Default water depth and water level will be shown.
 If the model contains groundwater that graph is also shown.

 The time series can be downloaded in CSV format.
-The points in the graphs in :numref:`fig_point_select_tool` are the points calculated by the 3Di calculation core and are independent from the output time step that the modeller has set.
+The points in the graphs in :numref:`fig_point_select_tool` are the points calculated by the 3Di calculation core and are independent from the output time step that the modeller has set while following a location.
+If a location is clicked later during the simulation, the historic values on the graph are the values shown according to the output time step.

 .. _fig_point_select_tool: